-In order to understand the methodology behind green burial of cremated remains, it’s helpful to understand the chemical makeup of cremated remains (otherwise known as “cremains” or “ashes”).
-Cremated remains are naturally alkaline and salty, since they contain high levels of phosphorus (calcium phosphate) and sodium.1 Although plants need phosphates, calcium, potassium, and sodium – the levels of these nutrients in cremated remains is so high that it’s actually harmful, preventing plant growth above and around where cremains are buried (whether they’re placed in a biodegradable urn or directly in the ground).2 Here is a photo of ashes that were placed in a biodegradable urn 16 months after burial – you can see that they have remained completely intact:
+In order to understand the methodology behind green burial of cremated remains, it’s important to understand the chemical components of cremated remains (otherwise known as “cremains” or “ashes”).
+Cremated remains contain high levels of calcium, phosphate and sodium, and as a result, are naturally salty and alkaline.
+While plants do require phosphates, calcium, potassium and sodium to thrive, these minerals are present in such high rates within cremated remains that when buried, the root structures of nearby plants will actively avoid this contaminated area, opting for more chemically balanced soil.
+Here is a photo of ashes that were placed in a biodegradable urn 16 months after burial – you can see that they have remained completely intact:

-Green Burial of Cremated Remains at Carolina Memorial Sanctuary
+Green Burial & Scattering of Cremated Remains at Carolina Memorial Sanctuary

 In both scattering and burial, the way to address the naturally high alkalinity and salinity of cremated remains is to add a soil amendment.
 Given Carolina Memorial Sanctuary’s status as a conservation and green cemetery, our standards are strict: we opt for only the most ecologically sound product on the market.
 Soil amendments offer the perfect solution for the ecological problem posed by cremated remains.
 Adding a soil amendment not only lowers the acidity of cremains, it also dilutes the amount of salt naturally found in the cremated remains.
 Here at CMS, we use Let Your Love Grow, an amendment designed specifically for the green burial of cremated remains.
 In addition to helping balance the pH and dilute the salt, Let Your Love Grow claims to contain a beneficial bacteria which penetrates the calcium of the cremated bone and allow it to be absorbed by surrounding vegetation.